 Gillbilly is intended as a relaxed weekend with some informal opportunities to learn more about your instrument of choice as well as fishing-related subjects in the Elk River area.
-2017 will include more fly-fishing workshops as well as the standard banjo, guitar, singing and whatever workshops!
+2018 will include fly-fishing workshops as well as the usual banjo, guitar, singing and whatever workshops!
 Signups for the workshops will be on a first-come basis, with space limited in some.
 Let us know in your registration comments which workshop you are interested in… that will help us organize the workshops for space.

 Workshops: Saturday 10am-12noon

 Paul Silveria • Intro to Dance Calling • The lost skill of teaching others to dance on the fly.
 Learn to call a dance at a school or community gathering to help pass on this fun, community-minded pass-time!

 John Lowell • Bluegrass Guitar – Take your pickin’ chops to the next level with hints and tips from this veteran performer.
 Includes work on some rhythm elements as well as some melodic ideas with cross-picking and flat-picking.

 Nico Humby • Bass – Learn to love the low-end.
 BYOB to this workshop and get some great ideas and technical tips to make playing bass easier.

 Bill Humby • Bluegrass Song Jam – Beginner/intermediate song circle/jam.
 I’ll start things off by teaching the chords to a few of my favourite songs and then we’ll pass it around the circle.
 We shall hopefully build your understanding of the Nashville Numbering system for learning chord changes!